albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

     [...]
 ```

-We have divided the evaluation in batch, in order to calculate a BATCH_RATIO of threat, we have also fixed a threshold, in order to ignore false positives.
+We have divided the evaluation into batches to calculate a `BATCH_RATIO` of threat.
+Additionally, we have fixed a threshold to ignore false positives

-In fact, if a batch have a BATCH_RATIO lower than a certain threshold we have considered those messages as false positives, and instead of notify the users of potentially unknown messages, we have update the matrix setting to true those false positives.
+ Specifically, if a batch has a `BATCH_RATIO` lower than a certain threshold, we consider those messages as false positives.
+Instead of notifying users of potentially unknown messages, we update the matrix by setting those false positives to true.
-<div style="page-break-after: always;"></div>

 ```python
 def update_matrix(matrix, ids, dataset, adding_ids):